Home

 Make the Most of Them!!

-Throughout the year I preferred to organize my classroom seating arrangements (classroom desks) in groups.
-Eventually you have to socialize and work with all types of people later on in life, why not start now!!
+Eventually you have to socialize and work with all types of people later on in life, why not prepare them now!!

 At the beginning of the year (2nd or 3rd day), I arranged the classroom desks in groups, either 4,5, or 6 people in each group.